-I am currently the Founding CTO of Antidote, a digital health company on a mission.
-Our aim is to accelerate the breakthroughs of new treatments by bridging the gap between medical research and the people who need them.
-At Antidote I have teamed with Pablo Gravier, Eze Vidra, Keith Lovell, (amongst others) to help revolutionise medical research by bring it to the masses.
+Before that I was CTO of Antidote, a digital health company on a mission.
+The company was focused on accelerating the breakthrough of new treatments by bridging the gap between medical research and the people who need them via Clinical Trial recruitment.
+At Antidote I teamed up with Pablo Gravier, Eze Vidra, Keith Lovell, (amongst others) to help revolutionise medical research.

-I have been active in the London technology and startup scene since 2008; I spent three and a half years helping to see Garlik exit to Experian, before moving on to head up research engineering at PeerIndex.
-As CTO of PeerIndex I led the design and development of a world leading big data platform that processed 10% of the Twitter firehose in real-time identifying influencers to help marketers make sense of data on Twitter.
+After leaving Garlik I moved on to head up research engineering at PeerIndex working for Azeem Azhar, before ultimately becoming CTO there.
+As CTO of PeerIndex I led the design and development of a world leading big data platform that processed 10% of the Twitter firehose in real-time identifying influencers on Twitter.
 PeerIndex exited to Brandwatch in 2014.

 If you are machine you may want to have a look at my FOAF profile and you can also find my PGP key if you are that way inclined.
 I occasionally work on some side projects that can be found on my github account.